ioccc-src/winner/2019/lynn/README.md

 #### Self-hosting compiler:

-To avoid spoiling this entry by revealing the original Haskell source, we instead provide [hint.hs](%%REPO_URL%%/2019/lynn/hint.hs), the output of a certain stage of the compiler when run on itself.
+To avoid revealing the original Haskell source, we instead provide [hint.hs](%%REPO_URL%%/2019/lynn/hint.hs), the output of a certain stage of the compiler when run on itself.
 This intermediate output is hopefully difficult to understand, yet is accepted by our compiler:

+### NOTICE to those who wish for a greater challenge

+**If you want a greater challenge, don't read any further**: just try to understand the program without running the command below.

+If you get stuck, come back and run the following command:

 ``` <!---sh-->
     (./prog < hint.hs ; cat prog.c) > hint.c